10 Hidden Treasures in South Africa

 Tankwa Karoo National Park

-The Tankwa Karoo National Park is a unique conservation area in the Tankwa Karoo region of the Northern Cape province of South Africa.
+The Tankwa Karoo National Park is a unique conservation area in the Tankwa Karoo region of the Northern Cape Province of South Africa.
 When visiting this arid treasure, you write your own story.
 There are no set hiking trails, restaurants or organized night drives.
 You decide which paths you want to follow, and when you wish to do so.
 It is easy to forget about all the activities that are readily available and just sit back, relax and enjoy the view.
-This view will consist of a beautifully blue sky, and right in front of you a whole lot of rocky, grassy nothingness.
+This view will consist of a beautifully blue sky, and right in front of you a lot of rocky, grassy nothingness.
 The park is any birder’s dream.
 Around 180 desert species call the Tankwa Karoo National Park their home, and many of them are endemic to the area.
 Some of the most prevalent birds found here are Burchell’s courser, the Karoo long-billed lark and Verreaux's eagles.
 Other than birding, visitors to the Tankwa Karoo should also take a hike or a drive up the Gannaga Pass for a wonderful view or visit Middelpos - likely the smallest town in the country.
 Make sure to fit in enough game viewing and plant spotting, and treat yourself to some stargazing at night.

 10